How Much Does a Food Truck Cost? (+Free Business Plan Template)

 Some brewery owners see food trucks as an opportunity for expansion.
 The opportunity to serve food as well as their beer products give brewery owners the possibility of new revenue.
 Yet, a food truck might not always be the best choice for those looking to serve food.
 The costs of opening a food truck line can often offset the potential revenue an owner might receive.

 The amount of money needed to start a food truck will depend on many factors.
 Buying used trucks or equipment, staff size, and administrative budget will make start-up costs smaller.
 A new truck, full staff, and budget will drive expenses up.
-All in, an owner can expect to pay between $50,000 up to $120,000.
+All in, according to food truck statistics an owner can expect to pay between $50,000 up to $120,000.

 Opening and managing a food truck is more than buying a van and driving to different parts of town.
 From fuel, supplies, and permits, the expenses of a food truck can add up quick.

 Outside of the initial cost of the truck, additional costs include: